samharre/trivia-api/backend/README.md

 ## API Reference

-- Base URL: At present Trivia app can just be run locally using the default `http://127.0.0.1:5000`.
+- Base URL: At present Trivia app can just be run locally using `http://127.0.0.1:5000`.

 ### Error Handling